itsbrunodev/nwiz/README.md

 - Import your existing Packet Tracer networks.
 - Export your network as a shareable code.

+## How to Use

+Check out the [Wiki](https://github.com/itsbrunodev/nwiz/wiki) to learn how to use nwiz.

 ## Import from Packet Tracer

 You can import a network you already built in Packet Tracer.